 How I Can Help

 First of all, rest assured that this is YOUR baby and editing won't change that.
 My edits are suggestions that you can choose to either accept or reject.
 Now that we've gotten that out of the way, here's what I'll be looking at/checking for: grammar, punctuation, spelling, structure, flow, tone, pacing, character development, story development, organization, discrepancies, redundancy, breaks in logic, unresolved or underdeveloped plotlines, and anything else that is holding your book back from reaching its full potential.
 I will work with you to address any major issues and help you come up with solutions.
-Be sure to read over my Editing Philosophy to get a feel for my editing style.
+Be sure to read over myto get a feel for my editing style.

 Two full reviews and one partial review.